wkumari/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

  7  8.8.8.8  26.509 ms
 ~~~~~~~~

 Is this a problem though?
-If this becomes common practice, will operators
+If this becomes common practice, operators will
-just come to understand that the repeated 192.0.0.8 is not actually a looping
+come to understand that the repeated 192.0.0.8 is not actually a looping
-packet, but rather that the packet is (probably!) making forward progress?
+packet, but rather that the packet is (probably!) making forward progress.
-What if it goes:
-`192.168.0.1 -> 192.0.0.8 -> 10.10.10.10 -> 192.0.0.8 -> 172.16.14.2 -> dest?`

-In addition, see RFC5837, and, as a side note, Bill Fenner is working on an
-update to that document.
-}

-{ Editor note / question:
-192.0.0.8 is assigned in the [IANA-IPV4-REGISTRY] as the "IPv4 dummy address".
-It may be used as a Source Address, and was requested in [RFC7600] to be used
-as the IPv4 source address when synthesizing an ICMPv4 packet to mirror an
-ICMPv6 error message.
-This is all fine and good - but, 192.0.0.0/24 is
-commonly considered a bogon or martian

-Example (from a Juniper router):
+In addition, {{I-D.fenner-intarea-extended-icmp-hostid}} provides a possible
+solution to this issue, by allowing the ICMP packet to carry a "host identifier"
+that can be used to identify the router that originated the ICMP packet:

 ~~~~~~~~
-wkumari@rtr2.pao> show route martians

-inet.0:
-             0.0.0.0/0 exact -- allowed
-             0.0.0.0/8 orlonger -- disallowed
-             127.0.0.0/8 orlonger -- disallowed
-             192.0.0.0/24 orlonger -- disallowed
-             240.0.0.0/4 orlonger -- disallowed
-             224.0.0.0/4 exact -- disallowed
-             224.0.0.0/24 exact -- disallowed
+This document introduces a similar ICMP extension for Node Identification.
+It allows providing a unique IP address and/or a textual name for the node, in the case where each node may not have a unique IP address.
 ~~~~~~~~

-This means that these packets are likely to be filtered in many places, and
-so ICMP packets with this source address are likely to be dropped.
-Is this a
-major issue?
-Would requesting another address be a better solution?
-Would it help?
-If it were to be allocated from some more global pool, it would still
-likely require "magic" to allow it to pass BCP38 filters.
+This mechanism may be used to provide a more meaningful source address in the
+future.
+This is not a requirement for this document, but it is worth noting.
 }

 # Implementation Status
 ( This section to be removed before publication. )